JavaCardSpot-dev/KeepassNFCApplet/README.md

 6. No memory intialisation: Many primitives and byte arrays are not initialised, thus they may contain garbage values.
 These can be initialised to NULL.

+## Cryptographic security issues (Attack surface)
+1. AES-128 used is not considered too much secure due to key length of 128 bit.
+Hence, AES-256 can be used, also considering that AES-128 is not a supported algorithm by the main KeePass branch.
+Moreover, at least the others officially supported algorithms should be implemented by the applet.
+The managing of what “password” is, is left to the user application with reference to the official documentation.

+2. Integrity and Protocol: Furthermore, there is no use of MAC to verify the integrity of data received or sent, and no real, well-tested protocol is used to ensure a secure communication channel between the user and the applet.

+3. MITM: also, the absence of a real protocol of communication, exposes the security bug of a MITM attack during the sending of the public key to the user: it can be spoofed, gaining access to every future communication, both in reading and writing modes.

+4. General Oracle: also, this exposes the ability for an attacker to spam the NFC channel in a bid to further attacks.

+5. Padding Oracle Attack: all the AES-128 operations are implemented without padding, thus they’re not subject to this type of attack.
+However, the RSA algorithm used to encrypt the initial communication uses PKCS #1, that applies padding and is hence vulnerable to this class of attack during encryption/decryption.

+6. Side channel attacks
+The applet must be thoroughly tested if susceptible to side channel attacks, for example an adversary could perform a timing attack on calculations performed by RSA algorithm for generation of public and private key using modulus exponent form.

 ## Compiling the project
 This project has two different build systems that can be used.
 [JCIDE](#jcide) is the one originally used, the Gradle integration has been added later using the [template](https://github.com/crocs-muni/javacard-gradle-template-edu) from [@crocs-muni](https://github.com/crocs-muni/).